medic/cht-stock-monitoring-workflow/Readme.md

 > [!NOTE]
 > For more details please check features documentation here: [docs/features](docs/features)

-# Known issues

-After adding an item, or any other action that update the existing forms, this form may be broken.
-To fix it, you need to try to repair manually by opening it with excel.

 # Initialization

 To initialize the stock monitoring workflow in your CHT application project, run: